Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Introduction

-\end{theorem} The constant $C_n$ is not explicitly known since there are two implicit arguments in the proof (the flatness improvement used in Proposition \ref{lem_C1gamma} which is obtained by contradiction, and the application of the quantitative Saint-Venant inequality of \cite{BDV15}).
+where $B_\Om$ is a ball in $\R^n$ with the same measure as $\Om$.\EEE \end{theorem} The constant $C_n$ is not explicitly known since there are two implicit arguments in the proof (the flatness improvement used in Proposition \ref{lem_C1gamma} which is obtained by contradiction, and the application of the quantitative Saint-Venant inequality of \cite{BDV15}).
 Combining this result with the Kohler-Jobin inequality \eqref{eq_kohlerjobin} we thus obtain, for any such $k$,

 In dimension $2$ the valid choices of $k$ are